How HMRC Taxes DeFi Token Swaps (Uniswap, 1inch, Curve)

 Why it still matters

-You bought 10,000 USDC in June 2024 when GBP/USD was 1.27 — cost basis £7,874.
-You swap to DAI in December when GBP/USD is 1.25 — proceeds £8,000.
+You bought 10,000 USDC in June 2024 when GBP/USD was 1.27, so cost basis £7,874.
+You swap to DAI in December when GBP/USD is 1.25, proceeds £8,000.
 That's a £126 gain from FX movement alone.
 Over many stablecoin swaps, these add up.
-More importantly, every disposal counts towards your obligation to report if total proceeds exceed four times the annual exempt amount (£12,000 for 2024/25).
+More importantly, if you are registered for Self Assessment, every disposal counts towards the £50,000 gross-proceeds test for including the disposals on your return.
+If you are not registered, that threshold alone does not require a return.

 Scenario 4: failed transactions

-Your swap failed — the transaction reverted, no tokens changed hands.
+Your swap failed.
+The transaction reverted, no tokens changed hands.
 Is the gas fee an allowable cost?

 No. A failed transaction is not a disposal.
 Since there was no disposal, there's no gain to deduct costs from.
 The gas fee is simply a lost cost.
 You can't claim it against CGT, and you can't claim it as an expense unless you're trading as a business (which almost no individual investor is).